 Maddow: Yes.
 This is not a problem that emerged because one party did something wrong and one party had the right idea but they lost.
 This is something that emerged over multiple administrations with people not acting in a conspiratorial way.
 There isn’t a lot of George W. Bush in this book.
 There isn’t a lot of Barack Obama in this book.
 I think a lot of the changes that we went through happened post-Vietnam and leading up to 9/11.
 The Clinton administration bears responsibility.
 Certainly, the Reagan administration bears a lot of the responsibility the George H.W. bush administration as well.
 We went through the changes over time.
 Rational political actors, presidents trying to get around the political problems, they made rational decisions about how to get around them.
 We didn’t want to upset the public.
 We had a political constraint from the congress ,we figured out ways to go to war around the congress.
 All of those decisions have been decisions to make war easier, less upsetting.

-I found this specific quote to be strikingly, albeit unfortunately, on point regarding our current wars: “The overall feeling among the American population was, oh, was that still going on?”
+From this discussion, I found this specific quote to be strikingly on point regarding our current wars: “The overall feeling among the American population was, oh, was that still going on?”

-Kirk and Spock ultimately destroy the Emenian government’s means to continue their virtual war with Vendikar, leaving them with the options to either continue war with true carnage and destruction or find a way to make peace.
-The two societies realize that they both fear war as much as the other and eventually begin the process towards reconciliation.
+Kirk and Spock ultimately destroy the Emenian government’s means to continue their virtual war with Vendikar, leaving them with the options to either continue the fight with real bloodshed and destruction or find a way to make peace.
+Fortunately, the two societies quickly realize that they both fear this concept as much as the other and soon begin the process towards peace.

-The problem we’re presented with in the real world is that when we’re faced with a war that we cannot feel the ruinous effects of (or a ‘clean’ war with no visible damage as in A Taste of Armageddon), we aren’t as inclined to end it and work for peace.
-In American society today, we have become content with our apathy.
+The problem we’re presented with in the real world is that when we’re faced with a war that we cannot feel the ruinous effects of, we aren’t as inclined to end it and work for peace.
+In America today, many have become content with our apathy.
 Our recognition of the current ongoing wars consists of vague gestures such as slapping a “support our troops” ribbon magnet on the backs of our cars and moving on.

 In his article, Engelhardt compares not only the attitudes of the populace toward perpetual war, but also of our leaders as well.
 During the era of the Vietnam War, the head of the Senate Foreign Relations Committee, J. William Fulbright, wrote a book entitled The Arrogance of Power.
-Today, simply implying that term could apply to the United States would be a veritable political death sentence.
-In our current climate, political leaders who attempt to point out the follies in our motivations for war or criticize our foreign policy are seen as radical at best or anti-American/lacking support for our troops at worst.
+Today, simply implying that term could apply to the United States is seen as anti-American.
+In our current climate, political leaders who attempt to point out the follies in our motivations for war or criticize our foreign policy are seen as radical at best or unpatriotic and lacking support for our troops at worst.
 The twisted irony appears to be that our contentedness for endless war is being manipulated into a kind of patriotic support for continuous, international assertions of power.